 The last page of every story turns into a hub:

 Storywish recommends a next story based on the one you just read.
-Tap the suggestion and the prompt field is pre-filled with that story's premise and characters — you're already halfway to the next adventure.
+Tap the suggestion and the prompt field is pre-filled with that story's premise and characters, so you're already halfway to the next adventure.